Computer Science and Engineering (CSE)

 VSLI process technologies; circuit characterization; logic design styles; clocking strategies; computer-aided design tools; subsystem design; design case studies.
 System design project from hardware description, logic synthesis, physical layout to design verification.
-Students may not receive credit for both CSE 143 and ECE 161B.
-Prerequisites: CSE 140 and CSE 141.
+Prerequisites: CSE 140 or CSE 170A or ECE 81.

 CSE 144.
 Computer-Aided Design of VLSI Circuits (4)

 Introduction to computer-aided design.
 Placement, assignment and floor planning techniques.
 Routing.
 Symbolic layout and compaction.
 Module generation and silicon compilation.
 Prerequisites: CSE 140 and CSE 140L.

 Project class building an embedded computing system.
 Learn fundamental knowledge of microcontrollers, sensors, and actuators.
 Introduction to the hardware and software tools to build project in a team environment and end-to-end system building.
 Prerequisites: CSE 30.

 CSE 148.
 Advanced Processor Architecture Design Project (4)

 Students will use hardware description language tools to add advanced architectural features to a basic processor design.
 These features may include pipelining, superscalar execution, branch prediction, and advanced cache features.
 Designs will be implemented in programmable logic devices.
 Prerequisites: CSE 141, CSE 141L, or consent of instructor.

 CSE 150.
 Introduction to Artificial Intelligence: Search and Reasoning (4)